 Why Should I dry brine my turkey?

-When you’re dealing with a large piece of lean meat like a whole turkey, it’s easy to overcook it into a dry, unappealing texture.
-Also, just seasoning it right before cooking means there’s no time for the salt to penetrate into the meat, especially for thick cuts.
+When you’re dealing with a large piece of meat like a whole turkey, it’s easy to overcook it into a dry, flavorless disaster.
+Dry Brining gives the dry brine mixture time to penetrate into the meat.

-Dry brining is a way to inject both flavor and moisture into a turkey, giving you a flavorful moist roasted turkey.
+Dry brining (dry rub) is a way to inject both flavor and moisture into a turkey, giving you a flavorful moist roasted turkey.

 Rule #1 of Dry Brining – The larger the piece of meat, the more time is needed for the brine to be effective.